-Choosing the time interval between smoothing the magnetic field is a compromise between reducing the noise in the magnetic field components (as well as reducing $\operatorname{div}(\vec{B})$) by smoothing more often and preventing sharp features from smearing out by more rarely smoothing.
-Figure 7 shows a summary of the results of the individual shock-tube test computed with different smoothing intervals.
+Choosing the time interval between smoothing the magnetic field is a compromise between reducing the noise in the magnetic field components, as well as $\operatorname{div}(\vec{B})$) (by smoothing more often) and preventing sharp features from being smeared out.
+The left two panels of Figure 7 show a summary of the results of the individual shock-tube test computed with different smoothing intervals.
 As expected, when using shorter smoothing intervals the error in $\operatorname{div}(\vec{B})$ reduces.
 For the quality measure of the SPH-MHD implementation the situation changes.
-Short smoothing intervals generally increase the discrepancy, many of them even to larger values than the standard run.
+Short smoothing intervals generally increase the discrepancy, many of them even to larger values than the basic SPH-MHD run.
 Specifically 4B and 4C show strong deviations due to smearing of sharp features.
 Note that the non monotonic behavior shown in some tests usually relates to some residual resonances between the magnetic waves and the smoothing intervals in the noise.
-Some tests show a minima in the differences at smoothing intervals around 20.
+Some tests show a minimum in the differences at smoothing intervals around 20.
 The test 3A seems to prefer even shorter smoothing intervals.
-In general, values around 20-30 seem to be a good choice.
+In general is not clear how an optimal decision between such quality measure and the reduction in $\operatorname{div}(\vec{B})$ can be reached, given the different nature and amplitude of the two measures.
+However, ignoring 4B which strongly suffers from smearing sharp features when smoothing the magnetic field, a good compromise seems to be for values around 20-30, where pro and con in the quality measure are small and compensating within the different tests but $\operatorname{div}(\vec{B})$ is still drastically reduced in all tests.
+We will refer to this as the Bsmooth SPH-MHD implementation in the rest of the paper.